adityarathod/voidling/README.md

 ## components
 - bot core: handles user input and dispaches actions as needed. does not handle interfacing with user-visible surfaces.
+- discord plugin: handles communication with discord (the only supported user-visible surface)